 Many people assume that individual health insurance is more expensive than group health insurance.

-(For quick reference: Individual insurance is purchased by an individual for themselves or their family, and group health insurance is purchased by an employer for employees.)
+Note: Individual health insurance is purchased by an individual for themselves or their family, and group health insurance is purchased by an employer for employees.

 So how much does individual health insurance cost?
 And how does it stack up against company-based group health insurance?